Delorean11/Delorean11/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  Congressional Stalker

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Better inform yourself, find out what your local officials are really doing!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Congressional Stalker is an app that allows you to quickly research the voting habits of your elected officials.
+It puts a readable filter on voting history allowing you to see how they voted on issues that matter to you.

 ## Problem ##
   > Describe the problem your product solves.

+  Although voting data is plentiful it is difficult to parse through and finding out how your Congressperson voted on the issues you care about shouldn't require an afternoon of research.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  Quickly deliver the decision history that is relevant about any particular elected official on any particular issue.
+All in one place.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "With our app in hand become a more informed citizen without an unreasonable investment of your time."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Type in the name of an official and get all the data you need!

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "I used to have no idea what my congress people were doing, now I can find out anything I want with just a click of a button."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Don't stay ignorant, keep yourself informed: head on over!